kirubeltadesse/presentation/README.md

 :::

-I am not sure how this trave can be triggered.
+I am not sure how this travel can be triggered.
+This should work!